-2) Optimal processing requires that you first go to the Quality Control screen and perform the following steps: set axial limits, perform scalp correction, and perform rigid registration.
+2) Optimal processing requires that you perform the following steps for FDG-PET: set axial limits, perform scalp correction, and perform rigid registration.
 These processing steps are described below.
+Note: the QC is not performed for HMPAO SPECT studies.

 NeuroQTM Quality Control Screen